romanchechyotkin/seq-db/docs/en/03-index-types.md

 ## Configuration parameters

-* `--partial-indexing` - if true, will index only the first part of long fields, otherwise will skip entry if length of field value is greater than threshold.
+* `indexing.partial_field_indexing` - if true, will index only the first part of long fields, otherwise will skip entry if length of field value is greater than threshold.

-* `--max-token-size` - max size of a single token, default is 72.
+* `indexing.max_token_size` - max size of a single token, default is 72.

-* `--case-sensitive` - if false, will convert values to lower case.
+* `indexing.case_sensitive` - if false, will convert values to lower case.

 * constant `consts.MaxTextFieldValueLength` - limits maximum length of the text field value.
 Current threshold is 32768 bytes.

 ## Object indexing

 seq-db can also index logs containing nested structured data.
 In this case, the parent field should have the `object` index type, and contain a `mapping-list` object inside, that would specify